skip to content

 00:11:43 - Dev Agrawal

-Ryan?
-Like usual.
-But yeah, I think it's.
-Yeah, I mean it's everything that happens in the react versus fine grained reactive frameworks world.
-I mean the, the kind of motivation of that talk was that Sync engines are bring in a lot of new capabilities or capabilities that were not possible before.
-Not just in terms of DX but also in terms of like efficiency and performance and solid kind of has a very similar feel in term over like a lot of like obviously react but also other frameworks in that space that are now moving to signal based solutions.
-I Just wanted to show that, hey, these two things are very similar to each other and you can put them together very nicely.
+Ryan, like usual.
+But yeah, I mean it's everything that happens in the React-versus-fine-grained-reactive-frameworks world.
+The kind of motivation of that talk was that sync engines bring in a lot of new capabilities, or capabilities that were not possible before, not just in terms of DX but also in terms of efficiency and performance.
+And Solid kind of has a very similar feel over a lot of, obviously React, but also other frameworks in that space that are now moving to signal-based solutions.
+So I just wanted to show that, hey, these two things are very similar to each other and you can put them together very nicely.
 Yeah, so there wasn't really anything too deep there.
-I think another point there was that I wanted to talk to people in the local first and Sync engine space and figure out what's their view of client side frameworks and like kind of what does it look like from their perspective to be dealing with so many JavaScript frameworks and which ones tend to be more difficult to work with or easier to work with.
+I think another point there was that I wanted to talk to people in the local-first and sync engine space and figure out what's their view of client-side frameworks, and what does it look like from their perspective to be dealing with so many JavaScript frameworks, and which ones tend to be more difficult to work with or easier to work with.

 00:13:13 - Dev Agrawal

-And throughout my entire time and Verlane, the only thing I kept hearing from everyone who builds sync engines is that React is the worst.
-It's like the most complicated to build integrations with React that actually work and, and that don't completely blow up your application with Infinite RE renders, especially with all the new Async and new transition stuff in React.
+And throughout my entire time in Berlin, the only thing I kept hearing from everyone who builds sync engines is that React is the worst.
+It's the most complicated to build integrations with React that actually work, and that don't completely blow up your application with infinite re-renders, especially with all the new async and new transition stuff in React.

 00:13:39 - Anthony Campolo